uofmelectricboat/tide-dbc/README.md

 Created using Kvaser Database Editor.

-A CAN DBC file (CAN database) is a text file that contains information for decoding raw CAN bus data to 'physical values'.
+CAN DBC file (CAN database): a text file that contains information for decoding raw CAN bus data to 'physical values'

 | Component | DBC File(s) | Owner |
 | :--- | :--- | :--- |